Cold Emailer’s Guide To Email Deliverability [2024 Update]

 Pro Tip: Once your email setup is complete and verified by testing do not make any changes or you will be back in ‘warm up’ mode for the new configuration.
 Here’s a good 14 day email warm up to try on Replyify for your cold emailing.
 Make sure you use the ‘Warm Up Account’ button in your Replyify account preferences to automate this process of changing the daily sending limit.

 Warming up your account is really important.
-Some email providers like Office 365 may limit your sending with “error 5.7.700-749 Access denied, tenant has exceeded threshold” because you came out of the gates to hot and triggered an automated abuse threshold.
-This post sums up what could happen.
+Some email providers like Office 365 may limit your sending with “error 5.7.700-749 Access denied, tenant has exceeded threshold” because you came out of the gates to hot and triggered an automated abuse threshold based on your admin settings.

 Day 1: Send 5 Emails (max)